Skip to content

 Scope Location When to use

-Per-project .neuroflow/integrations.json Overrides global for this project only
+Per-project .neuroflow/integrations.json Overrides global credentials for this project only

 Resolution order: per-project credentials take precedence over global.
 If a key is not found per-project, fall back to global.

-Platform paths for global config: - macOS / Linux: ~/.neuroflow/integrations.json - Windows: %USERPROFILE%\.neuroflow\integrations.json (e.g. C:\Users\YourName\.neuroflow\integrations.json)
+Platform paths for global config: - macOS / Linux: ~/.neuroflow/integrations.json and ~/.neuroflow/user.yaml - Windows: %USERPROFILE%\.neuroflow\integrations.json and %USERPROFILE%\.neuroflow\user.yaml

 When guiding a user, ask: